August 9 2021

 3. To tell people what life is like living with a sibling with disabilities, learning difficulties or other needs, and what they can do to get to know and include you better.

 The activity pack includes descriptions of children with additional needs to help you think of ways to include them in your class and in your games.
+You can imaging they are your age, or older or younger than you.

 The work below is by Arieana and Avri, age 6, from the United Arab Emirates (UAE).